-While brick-and-mortar casinos, which will also house retail sportsbooks, are projected to open in early to mid-2022, online sports betting will be available in January 2021.
+While brick-and-mortar casinos, which will also house retail sportsbooks, are projected to open as early as July 2022, online sports betting became available in January 2021.

-When online sports betting apps and sites come to Virginia, anyone over the age of 21 will be able to register and make a deposit.
-But you’ll need to be physically in the Commonwealth of Virginia to place a bet.
+With the legalization of online gambling and the launch of online sports betting apps in Virginia, anyone over the age of 21 is able to register and make a deposit.
+But you need to be physically in the Commonwealth to place a bet.

 Once casinos and their retail sportsbooks open, bettors in Virginia will be able to wager on sports in person and online.